ellkrauze/dense_model_fashion/README.md

-# Analysis of the quality of neural network training
+# Analysis of the Quality of Neural Network Training
 > How to create your own neural network and train it on dataset.

 > **TAGS:** Tensorflow, Keras, Numpy; FashionMnist dataset